GaetanoMar96/LibraryEDA/README.md

 ### Producer

 The producer exposes a REST API to produce events.
-You can send a POST request to the `/api/events` endpoint with the event data in the request body.
+You can send a POST request to the `api/v1/library-event` endpoint with the event data in the request body.

-Example:
+You can send a PUT request to the `api/v1/library-event` endpoint with the event data to update an existing data.

 ### Consumer

 The consumer listens for events produced by the producer.
-When an event is received, it processes it accordingly.
+When an event is received, it processes it accordingly into database.

 ## Configuration